 Factors That Impact Cable Tie Lifespan

-Several key factors influence the lifespan of a cable tie, including:
+Several key factors influence the lifespan of zip ties cable ties, including:

 - Material: Cable ties are made from various materials, such as nylon, stainless steel, and weather-resistant plastics.
 Each material has unique properties that affect its durability and longevity.